nullhardware/nullhardware-website/_inprogress/idor-basics.md

 ---
 Insecure direct object reference (IDOR) vulnerabilities frequently place on the OWASP Top 10.
 They are  fundamentally a broken access control issue and as such are classifed by OWASP under *Broken Access Control* vulnerabilities.

-In this blog post, we discuss what IDOR vulnerabilities are and how they can be mitigated.
+In this blog post, we will explore the premise behind IDOR vulnerabilities and discuss some mitigation strategies.

 ## What are IDOR Vulnerabilities?